Chapter 6: In the Wilds by the Xap'yu

 Rraos smiled.
 “No one.
 Just tell him that the young man who had asked him for passage from Orron is here.”

 For a moment, the man hesitated.
-Then he turned and called up another person loitering around the woods.
+Then, he turned and called up another person loitering around the woods.
 The man arrived promptly, but so did a woman from another direction.
-They discussed the matter amongst themselves, and the man who had been called up raced off towards the white clumps at the end of discussion.
+They discussed the matter amongst themselves, and the man who had been called up raced off towards the white clumps at the end of the discussion.

 Understanding that now was the time to wait, Jyevodirr stepped forward, his mind brimming with questions.